sayedgkm/SalesOrderManagement/README.md

 # SalesOrderManagement
 This is a simple .NET Blazor WebAssembly based Sales Order Management web app.
-Used Entity Framework core to create databases.
+Used Entity Framework Core to create database.

 # Project Setup guidelines